bbugyi200/zorg/README.md

 ### `zorg template --help`

 ```
-usage: zorg template [-h] {render,init} ...
+usage: zorg template render [-h] template [variables ...]

-Commands for managing .zot templates.
+Render a new .zo file using a .zot template.

+positional arguments:
+  template    Path to the .zot template.
+  variables   A list of variable specs of the form of key=value.

 options:
   -h, --help  show this help message and exit

-subcommands:
-  {render,init}
-    render       Render a new .zo file using a .zot template.
-    init         Initialize a new file using a zorg template.
 ```

 ### `zorg template init --help`